mrgranero/OneWeb/STYLEGUIDE.md

 ### Don't over-specify!

-Add only as many slectors as you need to do the job, no more.
+Add only as many selectors as you need to do the job, no more.
 It's not clever and you only make life harder down the line.

 ## Tabs to indent code